Bananapants22/hello-world/computer/ook/description.md

 ```
 _(Indentation does not matter!)_

 Some people prefer to shorten the code by omitting the word Ook, and instead just using pairs of symbols.
-This makes it easier to read, but is not run:
+This makes it easier to read, but is usually not run:
 ```ook
 .. .. .. .. .. .. .. .. .. .. .. .. .. !? .? .. .. .. .. .. ?. !! ?! .? !.
 ```

+I use the Ook interpreter at https://www.geocachingtoolbox.com/index.php?page=brainfuckOok